 Thanks to start-up support from the Maine Dept. of Education, USM has a B.A.-level interpreter training program in ASL/English Interpreting as a concentration within the Linguistics major.
 Dr. Judy Kegl, a well-known and highly respected interpreter, educator and signed language researcher, directs this program.
+This program has been nationally accredited by the Commission on Collegiate Interpreter Education since December 9th, 2009.
 Click here to learn more about degree requirements.

 The goal of the ASL/Interpreting concentration is to provide students with the academic preparation needed for the certification exam offered by the national Registry of Interpreters for the Deaf (RID) and/or the ED: K-12 certification, which involved passing the EIPA written test as well as a Performance test at a level of > 4.0.
 For example, we expect that students will be able to pass the written portion of the RID exam upon graduation, and that they will be able to pass the RID performance exam after they have gained about two years of further field experience while working on a "Limited Interpreter" license from the State of Maine.
 The interpreting program and our offerings in ASL are described on the Degree Requirements page (see link at right) and in the USM undergraduate catalog, which you can access by following the Catalog Listing link, also at the right.